jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/faq.md

 not remediating it,
 so it will continue to be regarded as vulnerable.

+### What happens when a temporary acceptance treatment expires?

+The treatment for that specific security issue reverts back to **Untreated**, and the remediation of such issue is assigned to the user who had requested the temporary acceptance.

 ## Policies

 ### If I apply policies to a group, will these apply to all roots of this?